MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 By requiring a flat open hand, you can prevent false activation.

 **Require Gaze**
-If you use just palm-up as an event to trigger the hand menu, it may accidentally appear when you don't need it (false-positive), because people move their hands a lot both intentionally (for communication and object manipulation) and unintentionally.
-If you experience false-positives in your app, consider adding an additional step besides the palm-up event to invoke the hand menu such as fully opened fingers.
+If you use just palm-up as an event to trigger the hand menu, it may accidentally appear when you don't need it (false-positive), because people move their hands both intentionally (for communication and object manipulation) and unintentionally.
+To reduce false activations, add an additional step besides the palm-up event to invoke the hand menu such as fully opened fingers.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4Asn4]